 Shoulder pain is an extremely common complaint, and there are many causes of this problem.
-We have listed some of the most common conditions here to help you get an idea what they are and what chiropractic treatment can do to help.
+We have listed some of the most common conditions here to help you get an idea of what they are and what chiropractic treatment can do to help.

 WHEN DO YOU NEED TO CALL YOUR CHIROPRACTOR ABOUT YOUR SHOULDER PAIN?

 If you are unsure of the cause of your shoulder pain, or if you do not know the specific treatment recommendations for your condition, you should seek Chiropractic help.
 Treatment of these conditions must be directed at the specific cause of your problem to be effective.

 SIGNS THAT YOU SHOULD BE SEEN BY A CHIROPRACTOR